ESO Necromancer Tank Guide

 (All Unnecessary)

-All of these passives are damage focused that are not essential for Tanking although you could pick them up if you have spare skill points to give you a small damage increase.
+These passives are damage-focused and not essential for tanking.
+However, if you have spare skill points, pick them up for a small damage increase.

 Bone Goliath Transformation